 - Online training programs.

-The bill requires the Colorado school safety resource center to include awareness and prevention of human trafficking in the materials and training that it provides.
+The act requires the Colorado school safety resource center to include awareness and prevention of human trafficking in the materials and training that it provides.